Speranța Rădulescu

-Speranța Rădulescu (Romanian pronunciation: [speˈrant͡sa rəduˈlesku]; 13 February 1949, Buzău – 21 January 2022, Bucharest) was a Romanian musicologist and anthropologist, specializing in musical folklore.
+Speranța Rădulescu (Romanian pronunciation: [speˈrant͡sa rəduˈlesku]; 13 February 1949 – 21 January 2022) was a Romanian musicologist and anthropologist, specializing in musical folklore.

 Biography

 Rădulescu began her musical education in Târgoviște, later moving to Bucharest where she studied musical composition at the Conservatory (now the National University of Music Bucharest) under Tudor Ciortea and Myriam Marbé.

 From 1973 to 1990, she worked as a musicologist at the Institute of Ethnography and Folklore, the successor to the Folklore Archive established in 1928 by the Society of Romanian Composers, under the initiative of Constantin Brăiloiu.

 In 1984, she earned her doctorate in musicology from the Conservatory in Cluj-Napoca (now the Gheorghe Dima National Music Academy).
 After 1990, she continued her research at the National Museum of the Romanian Peasant, conducting fieldwork in various regions of the country.

 In 1994, she co-founded the Alexandru Țigara-Samurcaș Foundation, supporting ethnological research, and later served as its director.

 From 2005, Rădulescu was an associate professor at the National University of Music Bucharest.

 She was a member of the Union of Romanian Composers and Musicologists, the French Society for Ethnomusicology, and the International Council for Traditional Music.